canonical-ols/talisker/docs/postgresql.rst

 One exception to this is stored procedures with parameters.
-The only access to the query is via the raw query that was actually run, which has already merged the query parameters.
-In this case, we remove the rendered query parameters from the string, in a kind of 'reverse parameterisation', in order to be sure query parameter values are not sent externally
+The only access to the query is via the raw query that was actually run, which has already merged the query parameters, so we never send the raw query.

+Note: in the future, we plan to add support for customised query sanitizing

 Slow query Logging
 ------------------

 The connection logs slow queries to the `talisker.slowqueries` logger.
-The default timeout is 5000ms, but can be controlled with the TALISKER_SLOWQUERY_TIME env var.
+The default timeout is -1, which disables slow query logging, but can be controlled with the TALISKER_SLOWQUERY_TIME env var.
+If DEVEL envar is set, the default is 0, and Talisker will log every query.

 Sentry Breadcrumbs